DigiScore/digiscore.github.io/pages/Impact_case_study_JoyInst.md

 onto the next.
 The game was designed in levels, starting with simple octaves, and adding increasing complexity with 5ths, 3rds, and then into sharps and flats.

-Because _MachAInst_ was a digital score, the feel of the whole experience was considered in the design (see game design below.
+Because _JoyInst_ was a digital score, the feel of the whole experience was considered in the design (see game design below.
 Sound effects
 were embedded into the user interface, as was level indicators, lives and progression comments.
 The design revolved around _neoscore_ (a DigiScore project) that supported the realtime generation of the onscreen notation, and enabled